warren2i/pasteee/README.md

 `showall = pasteee.ShowAllPastes()` returns all pastes as json

-`showall.data` Returns all pastes as json
+`showall.data' Returns all pastes as json

 enumerate example